scipopt/gcg/doc/resources/devs/detection/detectors/det-random.md

 # Random Detector (not in refactoring) {#det-random}
-> **This page is still in development and may be incomplete.
-Please excuse any inconveniences.**
+> This detector will be removed in a future version.\n

 Assigns to every constraint randomly equally.